blockeraai/blockera/README.md

 -   **Custom CSS Per Block**: Add custom CSS codes to individual blocks, giving expert developers more room for intricate customizations.

--   **WooCommerce Blocks**: We're constantly evolving, with plans to introduce custom blocks and full WooCommerce support. (⚙️ Cooming soon)
+-   **WooCommerce Blocks**: We're constantly evolving, with plans to introduce custom blocks and full WooCommerce support. (⚙️ Coming soon)

--   **Style Variation Manager**: We are working on blocks style variation manager that lets you to create new style variation for blocks or update current styles form block editor. (⚙️ Cooming soon)
+-   **Style Variation Manager**: We are working on blocks style variation manager that lets you to create new style variation for blocks or update current styles form block editor. (⚙️ Coming soon)

 ## Installation 😍